SUSE/qe-sap-deployment/terraform/aws/README.md

 ## High level description

-The terraform configuration creates the infrastructure needed for the installation of an SAP HANA cluster in System Replication mode, combined with the high-availability capabilities provided by the SUSE Linux Enterprise Server for SAP Applications in *AWS*.
+This Terraform configuration files in this directory can be used to create the infrastructure required to install a SAP HanaSR cluster in System Replication mode, combined with the high-availability capabilities provided by the SUSE Linux Enterprise Server for SAP Applications in *AWS*.

 ![High level description](../doc/highlevel_description_aws.png)